MoatazMohamedd/OTC-APP/README.md

 1. Clone this repository.
 2. Open the project in Android Studio.
 3. Build and run the project on:
-   - An emulator with a front camera, or
+   - A physical Android device.
-   - A physical Android device (enable developer mode and USB debugging).
+   - An emulator.

 ## Usage Flow

-1. **Launch the App** — the front-facing camera activates automatically.
+1. **Launch the App** — the front facing camera activates automatically.
 2. **Grant Camera Permission** — the app needs access to the selfie camera.
-3. **Face Detection** — the ML Kit module detects the face in real time.
+3. **Face Detection** — the ML Kit module detects the face in realtime.
 4. **Expression Classification** — TensorFlow Lite classifies the facial expression on device.
-5. **Dynamic Activity** — based on the detected mood, an appropriate Unity-based cartoon, educational game or fun activity launches instantly.
+5. **Dynamic Activity** — based on the detected expression, an appropriate cartoon, educational game or fun activity launches instantly.

 ## Screenshots